-Analysis | House ethics committee struggles to crack down on bad behavior
+Analysis | House Ethics Committee struggles to crack down on bad behavior

 Deutch found public service early in life as a Harry S. Truman scholar at the University of Michigan, where he also earned his law degree.
 After years as a real estate lawyer in South Florida, he won a state Senate seat in 2006 and then a special election to his House seat in 2010.

-After just a couple terms, House Speaker Nancy Pelosi (D-Calif.) saw him as the type of straight shooter who could serve on the panel.
+After just a couple of terms, House Speaker Nancy Pelosi (D-Calif.) saw him as the type of straight shooter who could serve on the panel.
 He remembers her charging him with “upholding the integrity of the House.”

 “It’s an honor to be asked.
 I’m not sure I expected it to do it for eight years,” said Deutch, who announced he will resign later this year to take over the American Jewish Committee.

 Outside ethics experts often criticize the panel for both a lack of transparency and slow-moving investigations that can take years before there’s any outcome.
 Its subpoenas are issued secretly and sometimes cases are closed with no public reckoning.
-Rep. Charles B. Rangel (D-N.Y.), in 2010, was the last lawmaker to face a committee censure recommendation, and the late James Traficant (D-Ohio), in 2002, was the last member expelled following an ethics investigation.
+Rep. Charles B. Rangel (D-N.Y.), in 2010, was the last lawmaker to face a committee censure recommendation, and James Traficant (D-Ohio), in 2002, was the last member expelled following an ethics investigation.

 The chairman cites a very basic math problem that limits the committee’s scope if one party decides it doesn’t want to investigate one of its own.